Freaks and Geeks

 What is at the heart of this television show is it proves a series can be intelligently written, well directed and acted, unfortunately, it also proves most networks will not put up with quality.
 Most other television shows surrounding high school the student body is composed of beautiful people, all wearing the latest fashions.
 They students in such shows are obviously the result of a call to central casting.
 With Freaks and Geeks the students are a mixture of attractive and weird, they look like the typical high school classmates we all remember.
 Not since My So Called Life, another show with more quality than the network could bear, has a television series about teenagers depended on the audience to actually understand a plot line.
 This is not to say this show is Masterpiece Theater, it has its goofy side, some things are done for no apparent reason but after all, isnít that part of being a teenager?

-While the show may have met with an early demise from the network the DVD presentation gives the series the attention it deserves.
-All 18 episodes are presented on six discs.
+While the show may have met with an early demise from the network the initial DVD presentation helped to provide the series with the attention it deserved.
+The DVD edition contained all 18 episodes on a six disc set.
 The video is generally clean, the audio while the television two channel does the job well the Dolby 5.1 is amazing, especially with some of the 80's music the episodes contain.
 The real boon to the set is the number and quality of the extras.
 There are a grand total of 29 audio commentaries.
 Cast and crew present a behind the scenes look at the creation of this show.
 Some of the commentaries are done in character, a ploy that often becomes tiresome but here it works.
 There are even comments from some of the fans of the show.
 Over 60 deleted scenes and out takes are presented, complete with commentaries.
 There is also a 28 page booklet included.
 You even get a special Ďdirectorís cutí of the pilot.
 This show has realness to it; it turns it back on the 90210 view of high school and turns your television into a portal to the past, to high school, that time when fear and fun went hand in hand.